Molecular Hydrogen in High-redshift Damped Lyman-{\alpha} Absorbers: Introduction

 \section{Introduction}

-Damped Ly$\alpha$ absorbers (DLAs), lines of sight to background quasars with \hi{} column densities $N_{\ehiv}>2\times 10^{20} \;\rm{cm}^{-2}$, present both open questions and insights into the neutral hydrogen (\hi{}) gas content of the universe.
+Damped Ly$\alpha$ absorbers (DLAs), lines of sight to background quasars with neutral hydrogen (\hi{}) column densities $N_{\ehiv}>2\times 10^{20} \;\rm{cm}^{-2}$, present both open questions and insights into the \hi{} gas content of the universe.
 Ever-growing samples of DLA detections found in optical surveys across a wide redshift range are now readily available \citep{Prochaska2009, Noterdaeme2012, Ho2020}.
 In the standard interpretation DLAs trace the \hi{} interstellar medium (ISM) of galaxy disks \citep{Wolfe2005} but many features remain open to study.

+Many absorption-selected detections of DLA galaxy counterparts have been reported in the literature.
+Optical/NIR studies have revealed several galaxy counterparts within $\lesssim10$ kpc of the DLAs \citep{Fynbo2010,Moller2018}.
+With SINFONI on the VLT, \citet{Peroux2011,Peroux2012,Peroux2016} targeted $z\approx1-2$ DLAs and detectedoptical nebular lines inclduing H$\alpha$ emission.
+They estimated star formation rates (SFRs) in the range 1.3-3.5 $M_{\odot}\ \rm yr^{-1}$ range with one source displaying an SFR of 17.1 $M_{\odot}\ \rm yr^{-1}$.
+While some of their detections had impact parameters $b\lesssim10$ kpc, consistent with the DLAs being part of the galaxy disks, others with $b>25$ kpc were suggested to be of CGM origin.
+Ly$\alpha$ emission has also been detected in the center of the Ly$\alpha$ trough of DLAs at impact parameters ranging from $\sim0$ to 39 kpc \citep{Moller2004,Noterdaeme2012b,Krogager2012,Peroux2016}.
+However, the small sizes of the DLA galaxy counterparts have made the interpretation difficult, with a single ubiquitous picture still lacking.

+Of particular interest are a set of DLAs at redshifts $z\sim4$ for which galaxy counterparts were discovered via the [C$\,${ II}] 158 $\mu$m fine-structure emission line \citep{Neeleman2017, Neeleman2019,Neeleman2025} with impact parameters often greater than 20 kpc and as large as 60 kpc, and velocity offsets consistently below $100\ \rm km\ s^{-1}$.
+Using measurements of dust continuum far-infrared emission, they deduced star formation rates ranging from less than 10 to 110 $M_{\odot}\ \rm yr ^{-1}$, with typical values of order $10\ M_{\odot}\ \rm yr^{-1}$.
+In addition, over 100 Lyman-$\alpha$ emitter counterparts to DLAs at $z\approx3-4$ with impact parameters $\gtrsim100 \ \rm kpc$ have been observed \citep{Mackenzie2019,Lofthouse2023}.
+The physical separations of the aforementioned DLAs from the [C~II] and Lyman-$\alpha$ counterparts are too large to be plausibly associated with the galaxy gaseous disks.